paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-047-national-security-agency.md

 The Foreign Service Act of 1980, referred to in subsec. (b)(1)(A), is Pub.
 L. 96–465, Oct.
 17, 1980, 94 Stat.
 2071.
 Chapter 9 of title I of the Act is classified generally to subchapter IX (§ 4081 et seq.) of chapter 52 of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3901 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section3901&num=0&edition=prelim) and Tables.

 #### Codification
-Section was formerly classified in a note under section 402 of chapter 15 of this title prior to editorial reclassification in chapter 47 of this title.
+Section was formerly classified in a note under [section 402 of this title](./chapter-015-national-security.md#section-402) prior to editorial reclassification as this section.
 Some section numbers of this title referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification.

 #### Amendments
 1992—Subsec. (b)(3).
 Pub.
 L. 102–496 substituted “the Central Intelligence Agency Retirement Act” for “the Central Intelligence Agency Retirement Act of 1964 for Certain Employees”.

 1989—Subsec. (b).
 Pub.
 L. 101–193 substituted a semicolon for “(including special retirement accrual in the same manner provided in section 303 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees ([50 U.S.C.
-403](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim) note)); and” at end of subpar.
+403](./chapter-015-national-security.md#section-403) note)); and” at end of subpar.
 (B) of par.
 (1) and added par.
 (3).

 1986—Subsec. (b)(1)(B).
 Pub.
 L. 99–335 inserted “(including special retirement accrual in the same manner provided in section 303 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees ([50 U.S.C.
-403](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim) note))” before semicolon.
+403](./chapter-015-national-security.md#section-403) note))” before semicolon.

 1981—Subsec. (b)(1).
 Pub.
 L. 97–89, § 601(a), amended par.
 (1) generally.
 Prior to amendment, par.
 (1) read as follows: “allowances and benefits comparable to those provided by the Secretary of State to officers and employees of the Foreign Service under paragraphs (1), (2), (7), (9), (10), and (11) of section 1136, and under sections 1137, 1138a, 1148, 1156, 1157, and 1160, of title 22; and”.